Theory: Initial Conditions

 \[\begin{equation} \psi_0^{\rm{FF}}(\rr) \sim \sum_{l,m,m'} 2 C_{lm} D_{m'm}^l(\phi,\theta,\chi) \kappa^{3/2} (\kappa r)^{n^*-1} \ee^{-\kappa r} Y_{lm'}(\hat{\rr}). \end{equation}\]

-It is obvious that the molecular version of the theory differs from the atomic one only in the expression of prefactor $\mathcal{P}_{\pp}(\ts)$, while the expression of the tunneling exit position and the initial momentum are identical.
-Following the same procedure in the previous sections, we obtain the prefactor $\mathcal{P}_{\pp}$ that is applicable for molecules:
+It becomes evident that the primary distinction between the molecular and atomic versions of the theory lies in the formulation of the prefactor $\mathcal{P}_{\pp}(\ts)$; the expressions for the tunneling exit position and the initial momentum remain unchanged.
+Following the same procedure outlined in the previous sections, we derive the prefactor $\mathcal{P}_{\pp}$ applicable to molecules:

 \[\begin{equation} \mathcal{P}^{\rm{SFA-SPA}}_{\pp}(\ts) = c_{n^*} \frac{\sum_{l,m,m'} C_{lm} D_{m'm}^l(\phi,\theta,\chi) Y_{lm'}(\hat{\kk}(\ts))}{\left\{[\pp+\AA(\ts)]\cdot\FF(\ts)\right\}^{(n^*+1)/2}}, \end{equation}\]